aviifdo07/sit323-2025-prac5d/README.md

 - [Tailwind CSS Animate](https://www.npmjs.com/package/tailwindcss-animate) v1.0.6: An animation plugin for Tailwind CSS.
 - [TypeScript](https://www.npmjs.com/package/typescript) v5.2.2: A superset of JavaScript with static types.

+## Features

+- **Change Page Theme**: Customize the page's appearance using different themes and color schemes.

+- **Find User Details**: Easily search and retrieve user details by entering their username.
+GetGit will fetch relevant information to display.

+- **Open Repositories**: Browse and access a list of repositories owned by the specified user.
+Click on any repository to view more details.

+- **Go to the Website**: Launch the official website of the project directly from the application, keeping you connected with the latest updates.

+- **View Repository Programming Languages**: For each repository displayed, GetGit provides information about the programming languages used in the repository's codebase.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started